Doubly commuting mixed invariant subspaces in the polydisc: Doubly commuting mixed invariant subspaces

 This completes the proof. \end{proof}

-We record the following known result on the analytic model for doubly commuting tuple (see \cite{BNJ}).
-Let $T=(T_1, \ldots, T_n)$ be a doubly commuting pure tuple operators on $\clh$.
-Define the defect operator for the tuple $T$
+We record the following known result on the analytic model for a doubly commuting $n$-tuple of operators (see \cite{BNJ}).
+Let $T=(T_1, \ldots, T_n)$ be a doubly commuting pure $n$-tuple of operators on $\clh$.
+Define the defect operator for the $n$-tuple $T$ as

 and